nitor-infotech-oss/swagger-documentation-automation/ReadMe.md

 # Swagger Document Automation in Python

-This is a python based utility which will help stakeholders such as technical writers, BA, developers to create a software document by using excel or google sheet.
+This is a python based utility which will help stakeholders such as technical writers, BA, developers to create a Swagger document by using excel or google sheet.
 This utility saves the stakeholder time by creating multiple yaml doc files from the provided inputs(excel/google sheet).